Henry L. "Hank" Lacayo Institute Internship Program

 How to Apply

 Please complete the online application using the link listed below by Monday, June 9, 2014.
-Please be prepared to upload a word document including a brief description of the organization/company and its mission; intern qualifications and skills requested; internship role and responsibilities.
+Please be prepared to upload a word or PDF document including a brief description of the organization/company and its mission; intern qualifications and skills requested; internship role and responsibilities.

 For more information, please contact: